UCBerkeleySETI/target-selector/README.md

 ### Redis

-There are likely many ways to do this, but the simplest way to install Redis is the follow this [link](https://redis.io/topics/quickstart) to their homepage and follow their instructions for your particular distribution.
+There are likely many ways to do this, but the simplest way to install Redis is to follow this [link](https://redis.io/topics/quickstart) to their homepage and follow their instructions for your particular distribution.

 ### Target Selector